Research Study: Rapid Testing for COVID-19

 - Help keep the UBC campus safer by identifying asymptomatic COVID positive cases, and working with VCH to contact trace and limit transmission.

-- Health Canada has asked UBC to do a clinical trial of the Roche SARS-CoV-2 Rapid Antigen Test (Nasal) to confirm that adults can administer the test themselves, in the hope that the product could be more widely used across Canada, without the supervision of a Healthcare Professional.
-UBC will do this by having participants use the swab themselves, and the Clinical Team on-site will complete follow up swabs, supervise and collect data.
+- Health Canada has asked UBC to do a clinical trial of the Roche SARS-CoV-2 Rapid Antigen Test (Nasal) to confirm that adults can administer the test, in the hope that the product could be more widely used across Canada, without the supervision of a Healthcare Professional.
+UBC will do this by having participants use the swab themselves.
+The Clinical Team will answer any questions you have and assist you with the data collection.

-- Anyone who lives or works at UBC, is over 16 years of age and asymptomatic can participate.
+- Anyone who lives, works, or studies at UBC, is over 16 years and less than 80 years of age and asymptomatic for COVID-19 can participate.

 - Individuals can participate regardless of vaccination status.